Wisconsin Castle Doctrine Explained

-While this may seem cut-and-dry to some, there can be a considerable amount of ambiguity involved when it comes down to law enforcement and the court system.
-Our Milwaukee gun lawyers suggest you speak with one of our highly experienced Wisconsin firearm attorneys for need-to-know information from lawyers who specialize in Wisconsin firearm laws.
+While this may seem cut-and-dry to some, there can be a considerable amount of ambiguity involved when it comes to law enforcement and the court system.
+If you have specific questions about gun laws, our Milwaukee gun lawyers suggest you speak with one of our highly experienced Wisconsin firearm attorneys who specialize in Wisconsin firearm laws.
 We also encourage you to enroll in a Wisconsin firearm training course, such as one offered by the American Association of Certified Firearm Instructors (AACFI.com), so you are comfortable, confident and safe when handling a gun.

-Remember, it is far less expensive to take a Wisconsin firearm class and talk to an experienced Milwaukee firearm attorney rather than be charged with multiple felonies from an incident which was mishandled.
-Take the time to protect yourself and your family with more than just a box of ammunition; protect them with knowledge (legal and firearm)!
+Remember, it is far less expensive to take a Wisconsin firearm class and talk to an experienced Milwaukee firearm attorney rather than be charged with multiple felonies from an incident that was mishandled.
+Take the time to protect yourself and your family with more than just a box of ammunition -- protect them with knowledge of both the law and of firearms.

 DISCLAIMER: This article is NOT intended to be legal advice.
 You need to consult with a highly qualified Wisconsin firearm attorney who can make specific recommendations befitting of your circumstance.